 CRISPR enables scientists to add, delete, or alter specific parts of the genome, or DNA sequence, in living cells.
 It consists of two key molecules: Cas9, an enzyme that cuts the two strands of DNA at a certain location; and a small piece of RNA known as guide RNA, which is a pre-designed RNA sequence that ensures that Cas9 cuts where researchers want it to.

 It’s no exaggeration to say that CRISPR has been revolutionary.
 Today, barely a week goes by without news of another CRISPR “breakthrough.”
-With CRISPR, we can do genetic experiments that would have been unimaginable just a few years ago, not just on inherited disorders but also on genes that contribute to acquired diseases, including AIDS, cancer and heart diseases.
-Here is
+With CRISPR, we can do genetic experiments that would have been unimaginable just a few years ago, not just on inherited disorders but also on genes that contribute to acquired diseases, including AIDS, cancer, and heart diseases.

 The List of Deadly Sickness That Can Be Treated Using CRISPR Technology

-In China, Hangzhou Cancer Hospital is testing the potential of the gene editing tool in patients with advanced cancer of the esophagus.
-This is one of the first and most advanced CRISPR clinical trials currently running and cancer-disease could be where the first applications of CRISPR could happen.
+In China, Hangzhou Cancer Hospital is testing the potential of the gene-editing tool in patients with advanced cancer of the esophagus.
+This is one of the first and most advanced CRISPR clinical trials.
+And cancer-disease could be where the first applications of CRISPR could happen.
 The tests at the Chinese hospital Hospital started with the extraction of T cells from the patient.
-Using CRISPR, the cells are modified to remove the gene that encodes for a receptor called PD-1 that some tumors are able to bind to and instruct the immune system not to attack.
+By using CRISPR, the cells are modified to remove the gene that encodes for a receptor called PD-1 that some tumors are able to bind to and instruct the immune system not to attack.
 The cells are then reinfused into the patient with a higher capacity to attack tumor cells.